Scott Tixier is a French-American violinist, composer, and professor rooted in jazz improvisation,

 and was featured as a soloist in Batiste’s American Symphony at Carnegie Hall, documented in the Netflix film.

-His recent work marks an expansion into composition, including Ressemblance, commissioned by Tippet Rise Art Center and premiered at Wigmore Hall by Hilary Hahn on
+His recent work marks a significant expansion into concert composition, including Ressemblance, commissioned by Tippet Rise Art Center and premiered at Wigmore Hall by Hilary Hahn

 Tixier has performed at major venues including Carnegie Hall, Madison Square Garden,

-An Associate Professor at the University of North Texas, he founded the Jazz Strings
+He is an Associate Professor at the University of North Texas, where he founded the